jamesmontemagno/xamarin-workshop/Xamarin.Forms/README.md

 #### Android Setup

 Set the MonkeyFinder.Android as the startup project and select your emulator or device to start debugging.
-With help for deployment head over to our [documentation](https://docs.microsoft.com/xamarin/android/deploy-test/debugging/).
+With help for deployment head over to our [documentation](https://docs.microsoft.com/xamarin/android/deploy-test/debugging?WT.mc_id=docs-workshop-jamont).

-#### Windows 10 Setup

-Set the MonkeyFinder.UWP as the startup project and select debug to **Local Machine**.

-### 12. Find Closest Monkey!
+### 11. Find Closest Monkey!

 We can add more functionality to this page using the GPS of the device since each monkey has a latitude and longitude associated with it.